ciphs/cryptocurrency/README.md

 CIPHS©
 </h1>
 <h2 align="center">
-Cyptocurrency InterPayment HyperSystem
+Cyptocurrency InterPayment HedgeSystem
 </h2>

 ## MOTIVATION
-Decentralization of financial technology is crucial when it comes to securing account from attacker.
-While CIPHS were develop to address this particular issue, taking advantage of Ethereum blockchain to enpower a well Govern Decentralized Cryptocurrency widely adopt by CIPHS Community.
+CIPHS is an experimental Autonomous Decentralize Cryptocurrency with unique function to be use for integration with other valuable projects regardless of complex or simple implemention.
+Taking advantage of the Ethereum Blockchain, CIPHS is ERC20/23 Token based backed by Community.
+CIPHS were invented to acted as cryptocurrency with underlying function such as tracking, voting, investing, burning and banning.
+CIPHS is a cash currency, but in digital hybridization way.
+For everyone.
 CIPHS creation [as propose on 1st proposal](https://github.com/ciphs/cryptocurrency/blob/master/README.proposal.md) with guideline to ensure safe decentralize payment system.

 #### CONTRACT ADDRESS (ciphs smart contract)
 [0xa4ff5ce0556f9ff0797ae525ec5ba9b723878a3e](https://etherscan.io/address/0xa4ff5ce0556f9ff0797ae525ec5ba9b723878a3e)